stackbit-projects/ktapson-website-dade9/content/_index.md

       associated with practices of research, particularly as they relate to the physical sciences.
-These interests are directed toward examining how durational research collaborations support exchanges between practices of art and science across scales.
-In my related writing studies and public humanities work, I aim to scaffold critical-collaborative models of collectivity and explore community-oriented research from within its practice.
+These interests are directed toward examining how durational research collaborations support exchanges between practices of art and science across scales and environments.
+In my related writing studies and public humanities work, I aim to scaffold critical-collaborative models of collectivity and explore
+      community-oriented research from within its practice.
   - title: A Cat
     section_id: cat
     type: section_content